CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_simulation/path_a/logic_sim/path_a_full_tp_test_run_grok.md

 This cross-model agreement demonstrates that Path A, under the v3.2 unified-TP scaffold, is fully deterministic, replay-stable, and sufficiently well-specified to yield reproducible outcomes across independent evaluators.

-Grok and Copilot read 20.15 document which was created to summarize Path A for logical simulation and read prior test reports to replicate prior Path A test results documentation outline.
+Grok and Copilot read 20.15 document which was created to summarize Path A for logical simulation and read prior test reports to define the tests, scoring system and report outline.